Careers in Education: Beyond the Classroom | Teacher.org

 Why Should I Pursue a Career in Education?

-• Teaching What You Love: Teachers get to teach subjects that they are truly passionate about and inspire the next generation of leaders, thinkers and doers to change the world.
-Teachers get to discover and learn new facets of their subjects of interest every day by sharing it with young and curious minds.
+• Teaching What You Love: Teachers get to teach subjects they actually care about, and discover new facets of those subjects every day by sharing them with young, curious minds.

 Read more about a master's degree in education.